ntlinh16/elmerfs-eval/README.md

 ## I. Run the experiment

-### 1. Prepare the system config file
+### 1. Prepare the deployment and config files

-There are two types of config files to perform this experiment.
+There are three types of files to perform this deployment.

 #### AntidoteDB Kubernetes deployment files

 I use Kubernetes deployment files to deploy an AntidoteDB cluster for this experiment.
 These files are provided in folder [antidotedb_yaml](https://github.com/ntlinh16/cloudal/tree/master/examples/experiment/elmerfs/antidotedb_yaml) and they work well for this experiment scenario.
 Check and modify these template files if you need any special configurations for AntidoteDB.

+#### Monitoring Kubernetes deployment files

+[antidote_stats](https://github.com/AntidoteDB/antidote_stats) provides the configuration files for Grafana and Prometheus deployment.
+I use Kubernetes deployment files that make use of those configuration files to deploy Grafana and Prometheus services.
+These template files are provided in folder [monitoring_yaml](https://github.com/ntlinh16/cloudal/tree/master/examples/experiment/elmerfs/monitoring_yaml).

 #### Experiment environment config file